codess-aus/FCC100DaysOfCode/README.md

 #Day096 #100DaysOfCode - did some #Javascript puzzles on #FreeCodeCamp Did loads of #GitHub stuff getting ready for #Hacktoberfest - looking at #OpenSource contribution, studying Pull Requests, tagging etc

 #Day097 #100DaysOfCode Got a #LinkedIn request from Nirmal - who found me through #Github so I spent some time looking at his repositories.
 I also started a new workshop for #NuevoFoundation which is fun, but it requires a lot of concentration

+#Day98 #100DaysOfCode Did a bunch of #Github Learning Labs around #DevOps and #GithubActions Love this Docker pic which makes the value of containers very clear - even if it wasn't already to every dev who has ever tried to run code and watched it fail simply because of version